kekyo/Epoxy/README.md

 ### How to get and build the sample code

-The .NET CLI template is supported.
+The .NET 6.0 SDK CLI template is supported.
 You can easily try the sample code in a clean state with the following command:

 ```bash
 # Install the template package (Only at the first time or version update)